Ironaki/Islands/README.md

 Each element in the grid could be toggled when clicking on it, provided that `Find Path` is not enabled. `Clear path` before edit the grid if necessary.

-`Set Start` and `Set End` enables setting of start point and goal.
-Click on a element that is not water will set the start or end point.
+`Set Start` and `Set End` enables setting of the start and the end by click on a non-water element.

 `Set World` enables setting of the grid.
-Minimun of 3 X 3 and maximum of 96 X 54 grid is allowed.
+A minimun of 3 X 3 and a maximum of 96 X 54 grid are allowed.
 Possible type of grid initiation are Blank (all road), Random and Tokyo Bay (initial).
-If you wouder why it's called Tokyo Bay, it's my best attempt to reproduce contour of Tokyo Bay on a 2D grid.
+If you wonder why it's called Tokyo Bay, it's my best attempt to reproduce contour of Tokyo Bay on a 2D grid.
 [Take a look on Google Map](https://www.google.com/maps/@35.6438476,139.7549966,13.81z) More on why I choose Tokyo Bay in [inspiration section](https://github.com/Ironaki/Islands#inspiration).

 ## File Description